nortakales/flipper-zero-syntax-highlighting/README.md

 Still missing support for BadUSB.
 I will add this soon.
 Also, probably missing support for older version of Flipper files since the some of the formats have changed a bit over time.

-I'll also add highlighting for other various Flipper files related to common apps, or app development.
+I'll also add highlighting for other various Flipper files related to common apps, or app development (.fam).

 # Change Log

+## [1.3.0] - 2024-05-15

+- Added support for Bad USB scripts (DuckyScript), including the additional Flipper Zero commands

 ## [1.2.0] - 2024-05-05